 Safety first!
 These little keychains are a practical Halloween goodie that will get used right away.

 Most of the time trick-or-treating is done in the dark.
 It’s hard to see and easy to trip over curbs and what-not.
 Help out the local kids a bit and hand out mini flashlight keychains to help them get around better for the rest of their night.

 8. Organic Candy

-Replace the regular candy, with organic styles or recipes.
+Replace the regular candy with organic styles.
 After all, for many, Halloween is all about the candy.
 So, if you just can’t imagine handing out flashlights or toys, take the organic route.
 They don’t have added sugars and are much healthier than the norm.